 Fashion Conscious vs Conscious Fashion.
 Is it possible to be on both sides?
 Or are they mutually exclusive?

-As wardrobe warriors and activists, what we can do is fight alongside collectives within the larger umbrella of ethical fashion – those who champion organic cotton and labour rights, or those who are anti-fur and so forth.
-But we can only battle on so many fronts so we align ourselves closely with the social injustices that compel us the most and we advocate fiercely for the causes that are closest to our hearts.
+As wardrobe warriors and activists, what we can do is fight alongside collectives within the larger umbrella of ethical fashion.
+Those who champion organic cotton and labour rights.
+Brands which are anti-fur and so forth.
+But we can only battle on so many fronts.
+Therefore we align ourselves closely with the social injustices that compel us the most.
+We advocate fiercely for the causes that are closest to our hearts.

 Not quite.
 Not for me, anyway.